SharkyNebula/SuperNOVA-Graphical-Overhaul/README.md

 "Fitted Shields" files are optional, in case you need to remove 171MB of loading.

-To double the size of fighters and gunboats, remove "SN-Small Fighters and Gunships" and "SN-Small Fitted Shields".
+To halve the size of fighters and gunboats, move "SN-Small Fighters and Gunships" and "SN-Small Fitted Shields" from the Optional Plug-ins folder to your Nova Plug-ins folder.